-2. Instead of assessing apprentices, training delivery will include preparing apprentices for their EPA.
+2. Instead of assessing apprentices, on-programme learning will meet all the KSBs in the standard and prepare apprentices for their EPA.
 Mentors will need to check which assessment methods are used in the EPA and do mock tests and practice runs as the apprentice approaches the EPA.

 3. The standards include a 20% off-the-job training requirement.
 This means providers and employers need to work together to plan learning activities outside of the apprentice's normal working duties.
-Off-the-job training is mandatory, so it needs to be properly organised and recorded.
+Off-the-job training is mandatory and will be audited, so it needs to be properly organised and recorded.

 4. In the standards, modules can be weighted differently so mentors may need to focus their delivery on key areas.